 Like many aspects of designing a home, the simplest choices often turn out to be incredibly complex.
 Just ask Kate Krasic and Amanda Nycz of Toronto-based firm Kate+Amanda Design.
-The duo recently completed designing Kate's home and chose to decorate almost every room with an all-white color palette.
-You might think that forgoing color would simplify the process, but it's quite the opposite.
+The duo recently completed designing Kate's home and chose to decorate almost every room with an all-white colour palette.
+You might think that forgoing colour would simplify the process, but it's quite the opposite.

 Though white spaces always look calm and cohesive, they also run the risk of appearing stark, something the designers were conscious of when decorating each room.
 Thanks to a few insider tricks, they managed to create a stunning space that's a lesson in monochromatic design.
 Take a look inside.

 Crisp white walls reflect natural light, making a room appear larger.
 When designing the three-bedroom, five-bathroom home, Krasic and Nycz used this to their advantage and made sure each room had plenty of natural light.
 It's now one of Krasic's favorite parts of living in the home.
 "I love that there are windows everywhere.
 In fact, the window in my kitchen specifically brings me great joy," she says of the vast window that floods the countertop and cabinets with bright light.

 Most well-designed rooms have one thing in common: There are clear focal points that guide the eye as soon as you enter.
 Given the limited color palette in all-white spaces, this can be challenging.
 To add a burst of color and visual interest, Krasic incorporated greenery and flowers in almost every room, a touch that helps create a primary or secondary focal point.